puppetlabs/bolt/docs/_lab/06-downloading-and-running-existing-tasks/index.md

 No packages marked for update
 {
 }
-Successful on 3 nodes: node1,node2,node3
+Successful on 3 targets: target1,target2,target3
-Ran on 3 nodes in 68.71 seconds
+Ran on 3 targets in 68.71 seconds
 ```

 ## View and Use Parameters For a Specific Task